Andrey of Gorodets

-During the following decade, Andrey thrice brought the Mongols to Russia in order to wrest Vladimir from his brother.
+During the following decade, Andrey thrice brought the Mongols to Rus’ in order to wrest Vladimir from his brother.
 In the campaign of 1293 they pillaged 14 Russian towns, finally forcing Dmitry to abdicate.
 Even when elevated to the grand-ducal throne of Vladimir, Andrey continued to live in Gorodets.
 During the last decade of his reign he struggled with a league formed by Daniel of Moscow, Mikhail of Tver, and Ivan of Pereslavl.
 In 1301 he drove the Swedes from Landskrona near present-day Saint Petersburg.